eqlabs/pathfinder/README.md

 - holds the full StarkNet state
 - synchronises StarkNet state from both L1 and L2 (p2p)
 - verifies L2 state against L1
-- provides an API for interacting with StarkNet state
+- provides an RPC API for interacting with StarkNet state
 - participates in the L2 StarkNet network
   - propagating state
   - propagating transactions